-Put simply, ‘net-zero’ means that the total greenhouse gas (GHG) emissions of an organisation (or city, or country) are equal to or less than the emissions it removes from the environment.
+Put simply, net zero means that the total greenhouse gas (GHG) emissions of an organisation (or city or country) are equal to or less than the emissions it removes from the environment.

 The world needs trillions of pounds of investment to meet the goals of the Paris Climate Agreement.
 This investment needs to be financed by banks.
-So a core part of banks’ sustainable strategy needs to involve investing in funds that help advance innovative carbon-efficient technologies and supply chains.
+So a core part of banks’ sustainability strategy needs to involve investing in funds that help advance innovative carbon-efficient technologies and supply chains.

 Banks will need products and processes to support green investments and initiatives, such as Green Loans, Green Project Finance and Green Bonds.

-Cogo is all about finding solutions to help businesses and consumers better understand their contribution to climate change.
+Cogo is all about finding sustainable solutions to help businesses and consumers better understand their contribution to climate change.

 Our Personal Carbon Manager enables customers to measure, reduce and compensate for their carbon footprint.
 Using credible data mapped to specific spend categories, you can empower and ethically 'nudge' your customers to take real action and reduce their carbon footprint.